itislab/alpheus/README.md

 Alpheus builds the dependency graph of methods needed in order to produce the required file and then runs only those methods which have no up-to-date outputs.
 Alpheus automatically determines changes in files/directories, so you don't need to worry if the output is consistent.
 As a result, we get both `author.txt` and `count.txt`.

-It is up to you whether you want to commit these files to the git repository or push them to an external storage, or keep them just on the local machine.
+It is up to you whether you want to commit these files to the git repository or push them to an external ertefact storage (described later), or keep them just on the local machine.
 In the latter case, on other machines these files must be recomputed, if needed.

 ### Removing an artefact/method